kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Typeahead.md

 ### Interviewer: Distribution is skewed, e.g: 's' has much more queries than 'z'..
 - We split based on statistics/hit rates, e.g, each machine at most evenly N bytes, count bytes by prefix: 'aa', 'ab', 'ac', ......
 ### Interviewer: Trending queries/Hot words
-- Because those hot words might not have large amount volumn, so we can leave some space in each service to insert these hot words with a higher weight by online update
+- Because those hot words might not have large amount volumn, so we can leave some space in each service to insert these hot words with a higher weight by online update (don't need to go through offline update)
 ### Interviewer: how to reduce the size of log file
 - what is log file?
 	- log which user searched which keyword at when